manikpanwar/Programming-Problems/README.md

 IARCS-Problems
 ==============

-Solution(s) to problems on opc.iarcs.org.in
+Solution(s) to problems on opc.iarcs.org.in by Manik Panwar

-Edits, improvements are welcome!
+Edits/improvements are welcome!